dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2344: Success encompasses more than mere attendance.
+### T2344: Attendance is not the only factor in a student's success.

 |Support|
 |---|